What are the steps of OCIA?

 The Role of the Sponsor

-A sponsor for the Rite of Christian Initiation of Adults (RCIA) process is a companion for someone walking the journey to initiation.
+A sponsor for the Order of Christian Initiation of Adults (OCIA) process is a companion for someone walking the journey to initiation.
 They are not a catechist, so do not worry if you “don’t know a ton” about the Catholic Faith.

 Sponsors represent the parish community to the catechumen/candidate as well as stand on behalf of the catechumen/candidate to the parish.
 The sponsor should be someone who really strives to live out their Catholic faith in a rich, joyful, and dedicated way.